cmp-202/ssh2shell/README.md

 or

-host.onCommandTimeout = function( command, response, stream, sshObj ) {
+host.onCommandTimeout = function( command, response, sshObj, stream ) {
    if (command === "" && response === "you are now connected" ) {
      stream.write('\n');
    }else{